ybychenok/terraform-aws-airship-ecs-service/README.md

 ![](https://raw.githubusercontent.com/blinkist/airship-tf-ecs-service/master/_readme_resources/airship.png)

-## Intro
+## Introduction

-ECS is AWS' original offering for Docker Orchestration.
-Albeit less feature rich that K8S (EKS) it has proved to be an extremely stable platform for hosting stateless docker services.
-This module is meant to be one-size-fits-all ECS Service module.
-A module which makes it easy for any developer to create an ECS Service, have it attached to a load balancer, give it the necessary IAM rights automatically, adds extra scaling properties.
-By design it's not meant to update the ECS Services through Terraform once they have been created, other open source projects like - https://github.com/silinternational/ecs-deploy - are perfect for this.
+ECS is AWS's original offering for Docker Orchestration.
+Although less feature rich than Kubernetes (EKS), it has proved to be an extremely stable platform for hosting stateless Docker services.
+This Terraform module is meant to be a one-size-fits-all ECS Service module.
+A module which makes it easy for any developer to create an ECS Service, have it attached to a load balancer, automatically grant it the necessary IAM permissions, and add extra scaling properties.
+By design it's not meant to update the ECS Services through Terraform once they have been created; rather, this is better handled by other open source projects like https://github.com/silinternational/ecs-deploy

-### Application Load balancer ( ALB ) attachment
+### Application Load Balancer (ALB) attachment

 ![](https://raw.githubusercontent.com/blinkist/airship-tf-ecs-service/master/_readme_resources/alb_public.png)

-By using the feature of ALB Rule based forwarding this module uses one ALB for many different microservices.
-For each ECS Service connected to a Load Balancer a Listener_rule is made based on the host-header ( domain-name ) of the ECS Service.
-Traffic is forwarded to the by the module created TargetGroup of the ECS Service.
+By using the rule-based forwarding features of ALB, this module uses one ALB for many different microservices.
+For each ECS Service connected to a Load Balancer, a _Listener Rule_ is made based on the host-header (domain-name) of the ECS Service.
+Traffic is forwarded to them by the module-created _TargetGroup_ of the ECS Service.

-When the module has ALB properties defined it will be connected to an application load balancer by creating:
+When the module has ALB properties defined it will be connected to an Application Load Balancer by creating:
-1.  lb_listener_rule based on the name of the service.
+1. a `lb_listener_rule` based on the name of the service.
-* 1a.
-Optional lb_listener_rule based on the variable custom_listen_hosts
+* 1a. (optional) a `lb_listener_rule` based on the variable `custom_listen_hosts`
-2. A route53 record inside the Route53 Zone pointing to the load balancer.
+2.  a route53 record inside the Route 53 Zone pointing to the load balancer.

-This works for both Externally visible services as for internal visible services.
-In this example we have
+This works for both externally visible services and for internally visible services.
+In this example we have:

 ```
   Company domain: mycorp.com

   Terraform development external route53 domain:     dev.mycorp.com
   Terraform development internal route53 domain: dev-int.mycorp.com

-  == Internet Facing ALB  *.dev.mycorp.com ==
+  == Internet-Facing ALB  *.dev.mycorp.com ==

   api.dev.mycorp. => api ecs service
   web.dev.mycorp. => web ecs service